The config file

-By default, PurgeTSS will look for a ./purgetss/config.cjs file where you can define customizations.
+By default, PurgeTSS looks for ./purgetss/config.cjs, where you can define customizations.

-config.cjs is created automatically when you run purgetss for the first time inside your project.
+config.cjs is created automatically the first time you run purgetss in a project.

-If you need to start with a fresh config.cjs file, you can delete the existing one and run:
+If you want a clean config.cjs, delete the existing one and run:

 > purgetss init